ACADEMIC YEAR COSTS

 Tuition-Unit Credit versus Academic Credit: In order to receive academic credit, tuition must be paid in full.
 Tuition credit, however, remains even if the student fails a course or does not register for as many courses as were paid for.
 See the Graduate School Handbook for complete details of the relationship between tuition-unit credit and academic credit.

 Health Services Fee: Students should make every effort to address health problems through University Health Services before consulting with a private physician.
-Full-time students are billed for a University Health Services fee, which totals $752 for 2015-16, and covers usage of this facility and its services during the academic year.
-Fully supported doctoral students do not need to pay the Health Services Fee for the fall and spring semesters.
-University Health Services charges a separate fee for summer coverage; all students on campus during the summer are individually responsible for the fee.
+Full-time students are billed for a University Health Services fee (cost can be found on the bursar’s website),, which covers usage of Health Services during the academic year.
+Fully supported doctoral and MFA students do not need to pay the fee for the fall, spring or summer semesters.
+For master’s students not supported by a University stipend, Health Services charges a separate fee for summer coverage.

 Late Registration and Course-Change Fees: Consult the Office of the Registrar for course-related information.

-Student Recreation Fee: All Brown University students are required to pay a recreation fee of $64 for the academic year.
-The fee covers access to all recreational and fitness facilities and entrance to athletic events.
-It does not cover intramural team participation or physical education classes.
+*Student Recreation Fee: All Brown University students (including doctoral and master's students) are required to pay a recreation fee each academic year.
+The fee covers access to recreational and fitness facilities and entrance to athletic events.
+It does not cover intramural team participation.
+Cost can be found on the bursar’s website.

 Billing Policies and Procedures: The University Bursar is responsible for handling all student-billing questions.
 For information, deadlines, or forms related to tuition, billing, payment plans, and refund policies, refer to the Brown University Student Billing Guide, available on the bursar’s website.
 University support (fellowships, teaching assistantships, etc.) will appear as a credit on the bills of students receiving such assistance.